pineunity/apmec/doc/source/index.rst

 ===============================

-Apmec is an OpenStack service for NFV Orchestration with a general purpose VNF Manager to deploy and operate Virtual Network Functions (VNFs) and Network Services on an NFV Platform.
+Apmec is an OpenStack service for NFV Orchestration with a general purpose MEA Manager to deploy and operate Virtual Network Functions (MEAs) and Network Services on an NFV Platform.
 It is based on ETSI MANO Architectural Framework.